jrseti/ts_auth0/README.md

 # Refresh Token

 The refresh token is assigned as a result of the authentication process.
 This token string is stored in a text file.
-The next time start_auth0() is called, the authentication is skipped and the previous refresh token is used to obtain an access toke needed for your first API call.
-Via the Tradestation Forum one of the engineers said that the refresh toke remains valid indefinately.
+The next time start_auth0() is called, the authentication is skipped and the previous refresh token is used to obtain an access token needed for your first API call.
+Via the Tradestation Forum one of the engineers said that the refresh token remains valid indefinately.
 So in theory this code should only need to perform the login and two-factor authentication once, and the refresh token will be re-used on subsequent re-starts of the code.